Demand for cheap cashmere is putting pressure on snow leopards already facing a number of threats across Mongolia.

 But while there may be brands producing more ethical versions of cashmere than others, the downside is they all increase demand.

-There are programs underway to encourage responsible production and livable wages for the region’s farmers.
-Efforts like the UK-based Sustainable Fibre Alliance and the South Gobi Cashmere Project, which works with Gucci parent brand Kering (it also owns Balenciaga and YSL, among others) are notable, even if flawed.
-Kering is active in its sustainability efforts, most recently partnering with Cartier on a new initiative for watches and jewelry.
-But the challenges of cashmere production make it difficult to apply sustainable or ethical benchmarks to an industry that’s growing so fast and expected to continue to see demand increase.
+There are other programs underway to encourage responsible production and livable wages for the region’s farmers.
+Efforts like the U.K.-based Sustainable Fibre Alliance and the South Gobi Cashmere Project, which works with Gucci parent brand Kering (it also owns Balenciaga and YSL, among others) are notable, even if flawed.
+Kering is active in its sustainability efforts, most recently partnering with Cartier on a new initiative for watches and jewelry, and the recent launch of Gucci’s Demetra Horsebit bag.
+But, the challenges of cashmere production make it difficult to apply sustainable or ethical benchmarks to an industry that’s growing so fast and is expected to continue to see demand increase.

 Cashmere’s spike also comes as other animal products are falling out of fashion.
-Ganni recently likened leather to cigarettes, promising to remove it from its collection.
-Earlier this year, LVMH announced it’s working to develop lab-grown fur as fur production has declined so drastically that the animal rights organization PETA, long known for its anti-fur stance, recently sunset its popular I’d Rather Go Naked Than Wear Fur campaign.
+Ganni recently likened leather to cigarettes, promising to remove it from its collection by the end of this year.
+Last year, LVMH announced it’s working to develop lab-grown fur.
+Fur production has declined so drastically that the animal rights organization PETA, long known for its anti-fur stance, recently sunset its popular I’d Rather Go Naked Than Wear Fur campaign.
 That campaign ran for decades featuring celebrities including Taraji P. Henson, Alicia Silverstone, Pamela Anderson, Gillian Anderson, Wendy Williams, and Eva Mendes.

 Still, brands continue to make the case for the cashmere industry under the banner of “sustainability” initiatives.
-But as demand increases, integrity is more often than not, the first casualty, especially when dealing with animal products.
+But as demand increases, integrity is more often than not, the first casualty for the sake of volume.

 Climate change vs. cashmere

-Climate change is also taking a toll on the snow leopard.
+Climate change is also taking a toll on the vulnerable and elusive snow leopard.
 A 2015 WWF report warned that more than a third of the cat’s territory could become uninhabitable because of climate change.

 And the added complications from the cashmere industry underscore the threats to the region.